Elburn passes village ordinance to address migrants arriving on buses

 All but four of the individuals boarded the train, with the assistance of the on-duty Elburn police officers at the time.
 The remaining four had pre-arranged rides from the station.

-Nevenhoven said that the situation was handled smoothly, but it did use all available police resources during the event, and a significant amount of staff time afterwards.
+Nevenhoven said that the situation was handled smoothly, but it did use all available police resources during the event, and a significant amount of staff time afterward.

 Attorney Bill Thomas explained the specifics of the ordinance being considered, saying that it was “designed to create an orderly process.”